Espa?ol

 Along with the risks above, some chemo drugs can cause other side effects.

 Ask your health care team what side effects you can expect from the specific drugs you will get.
-Be sure to tell your doctor or nurse if you do have side effects, as there are often ways to help with them.
+Be sure to tell your doctor or nurse if you do have side effects, as there are often ways to manage them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

 For more general information about how chemotherapy is used to treat cancer, see Chemotherapy.